simon-ritchie/apysc/docstring_markdowns/apysc/_type/any_value.md

 **[Parameters]**

 - `other`: Any
-  - Other value to subtract.
+  - The other value to subtract.

 <hr>